25077667/NSYSU_Operating_System/hw2/part1.md

 D = 2
 ```
 Any order for this four lines.
 Because they will compete.

-But the different is:
-A and B raced by fork.
-C and D raced by thread.
-But before print "B = 1", must went to fork.
-That's cost time.
+But before print "B = 1", must went to `fork` again(Line 18).
+Be careful the `fork()` function is expensive.
+Printing "B = 1"(Line 20) will be executed behind the `fork`(Line 18).
 So, A has high probability goes before printing B.

 Consider the race in B, C and D.
-C and D are created by "pthread", which is also an expensive function call.
+C and D are created by `fork` too.
+But after forking this two process, they called "pthread", which is also an expensive function call.
 Hence, B has high probability goes before C and D.

 Good, then consider C and D.
-C and D are in the same process, but just competing in threads.
+C and D are in the different process.
+Both C and D have their own thread.(Same function definition but in different process)
-We expect the probability of D goes before C is 50%.
+The thread is created to increase the global variable called `value` then join the thread.
+After the thread join, print C and D.
+Therefore, C and D will compete by scheduler.

+Ok, A, B, C and D are competing by `fork`.
+But the costing time by function call is:
+A: fork
+B: fork + fork
+C: fork + fork + fork + thread
+D: fork + fork + fork + thread
+Hence, the expectation of these four process costing time before printing is:
+$E(A) < E(B) < E(C) = E(D)$

 But, If you are unfortunate, the schedular does not pick your process/thread up.
 Any order is possible.